Our Holland dentists use the latest dental technology to improve your experience as a patient.

 Our office is equipped with modern air abrasion technology.
 We use a small handheld device to blow a stream of air and tiny aluminum oxide particles against your tooth.
 Air abrasion in dentistry can be used to safely blast away tooth decay and remove surface stains.
 Air abrasion may also be used as part of a cosmetic or restorative treatment to prepare a tooth for bonding or to repair cracked or worn teeth.

 Do needles trigger dental anxiety?
 If so, you’re not alone.
 Fortunately, our dentists use an anesthesia wand to slowly and steadily inject anesthesia to eliminate pain and discomfort.
-One of the advantages to using the anesthesia wand is that it doesn’t look like a needle.
+One of the advantages of using the anesthesia wand is that it doesn’t look like a needle.
 Instead, it looks like an ink pen and has a much smaller needle to numb a specific area of your mouth.

 We may use our soft tissue lasers to make incisions along the gums.
 One of the main advantages of using soft tissue lasers is that they cauterize as they cut to decrease pain and recovery time for the patient.
 By using, we’re often able to make more precise incisions so treatments are less invasive.